gymnastjs/gymnast/storybook/stories/configProvider/spacingAliases.md

 You can use `ConfigProvider` to set different configuration options. `ConfigProvider` is a pass-through element.
-So it does not define an additional `Grid` or `Layout` element.
+So it does not define an additional `Grid` element.
 This gives you flexibility to decide what the container should be.
 Note that if you are using React 15.5 or below, you'll have to make sure a single child is passed.

 Margins and paddings can be aliased for convenience with the property `spacingAliases`.
 These values, like all other margins and paddings, are then multiplied by their `base` value (for Grid the default is `24px`).